 Students begin their second Revit project and implement levels, grids, walls, doors, and windows into their design.

 Lesson 4 - Equivalent of Five (5) On-Site Clock Hours

-Students begin to annotate their design and create a sheet file for submission.
+Students will add elevations, sections, and a 3D view to their sheet file for submission.

 Please click here to see the online course schedule.
 Online courses begin every three weeks, on a Friday and are 18-days long.